zarthur/CSCC-Android-Mobile-Applications-Notes/week_05/readme.md

 the *Contact* class.
-If the getters and setters of the *Contact* class depend on any component of the Android framework, such as *Log*, the following examples will not work; comment out any Android-dependent functionality, create different tests, or see the details of instrumented tests below.
+If the getters and setters of the *Contact* class depend on any component of the Android framework, such as *Log*, the following examples will not work; comment out any Android-dependent functionality, create different tests, or see the details of mocked tests below.

 The following are two tests for the accessor methods in the *Contact* class: